'The Rental' Review: Couples' Getaway Might Have To Take Some Things To The Grave

 Frowneys: Tone, set decoration, originality

 So this year I’ve seen Dan Stevens in ‘The Call Of The Wild’, ‘Eurovision’ and this.
-Maybe Dan, next year, change your name to Steven Dans for a new beginning and maybe you’ll get better films.
-Also obviously check out doesthedogdie.com if that concerns you.
+Dan, next year, change your name to Steven Dans for a new beginning and maybe you’ll get better films.
+Plus, check out the doesthedogdie site if that concerns you.